Plan Your Visit to Keukenhof Garden

 Best Time to Go

-Keukenhof Garden is only open in the spring and it varies slightly depending on the weather each year.
+Keukenhof Garden is only open in the spring (March 23rd – May 14th, 2023) and it varies slightly depending on the weather each year.
 The best time to visit Keukenhof Garden is usually in mid to late April as that is when you will see the most variety of spring blooms in the park.
-1.5 million people visited Keukenhof Garden in the 2019 season.
+Over one million people visited Keukenhof Garden every season.

 It is one of the most popular tourist attractions in the Netherlands and very busy during the few short months that it is open.
 Your best chance to beat the crowds is by going during the week, early or late in the season, and early in the morning.
 Try to avoid Easter Weekend and Kings Day, as those are some of the busiest days.